 Or will they expire before you can use them?!

-The press release with more background information on the story can be found on Looking a gift card in the mouth
+The press release with more background information on the story from 2016 can be found on Looking a gift card in the mouth

 1) Carefully check the expiry date of the Gift Card, which could even be different to advertised!
 Tesco sells the Pizza Express card with an 18 months expiry but when I contacted them they said this was mistake and would change the figure on their website to 24 months.
 Many independent restaurants can be 6-9 months and experience days are usually 6 or 9.
 Most will start the clock running again from when the card was last used if you have credit.

 2) If you find a card that you haven’t used, go into the store and ask for a balance check.
 Many of the larger retailers will do this and your time will start again.
 So if you have only 3 months left on a card but started with 24, the 24 will start again.

 3) Remember your consumer rights stay the same.
 If the item you buy with the card is not of satisfactory quality then under the Consumer Rights Act 2015 you can take it back within 30 days for a full refund.
 After that time a repair or replacement may be offered.
 But you get refunded using the method by which you paid, so the money will go back onto the Gift Card

 4) It isn’t just gift cards as presents you need to be careful of, as sometimes gift cards are given as goodwill gestures by companies.
 So for example, Eurostar or Ryanair may give you a Gift Card and you don’t intend to travel for a couple of years, but their cards only last a year.

 5) Often its grandparents giving children Gift Cards.
 They don’t like the idea of just giving cash and sometimes feel that if they hand over money in a shop it is more of a present than cash, but those younger children go out shopping less often than adults so check their cards too.
 Buy them off the children, if you can use them.